Personal Loans for Temporary Residents

 • Bridging visas

-Aside from the qualifications mentioned above, the eligibility criteria remain essentially the same for temporary residents as it does for any other personal loan applicant (with a few further additions).
+Visas aside, the application process for getting a personal loan as a temporary resident is much the same as that for any other personal loan applicant.
 You'll be required to tick off the following boxes as part of the qualification process:

-• You must be deriving your income consistently and from stable sources
+• You must have a consistent income derived from stable sources.

 How to maximise your chances of personal loan approval as a temporary resident